ElmarDott/TP-CORE/README.md

 to change the POM GAV.
 As Result the java packages do not fit with the pom GAV.
 SO you are be able to use TP-CORE in your project as dependency wit the following entry:

+Please check the Release Notes for published Artifact Versions.
 **Maven**
 ```
 <dependency>